nguyenhuy0905/andrew-text/CONTRIBUTING.md

 - Prefer sum types over exceptions to return optional or error values.
   - If the project's C++ version goes down to C++20, `std::expected` isn't available.
-In that case, use `std::variant` in its place.
+In that case, use `tl::expected` by adding `tl-expected` as build requirement in the conanfile.
+  - Similarly with `std::optional`, if you want the monadic operation.
+  `tl::optional` from `tl-optional`.

 ```cpp